alphagov/govwifi-tech-docs/source/documentation/set_up.md

 Your department, agency or team must sign up for a GovWifi admin account on the [GovWifi admin platform](https://admin.wifi.service.gov.uk/users/sign_up).

-If you're having problems signing up for an account, contact us at [govwifi-support@digital.cabinet-office.gov.uk](govwifi-support@digital.cabinet-office.gov.uk).
+If you're having problems signing up for an account, [contact us](https://admin.wifi.service.gov.uk/help).

 **Establish your public IP addresses**